General Counsel, Corporate Secretary and Vice President, Policy

 - A separate heading clearly identifying the legal entity that is responsible for the transactions or assets shown on the account statement.

-- In accordance with MFDA Rule 5.3.4, the account statement of the Member would only show transactions executed by the Member and may not include transactions executed on behalf of related financial service entities.
+- In accordance with MFDA Rule 5.3, as noted above, the account statement of the Member is only permitted to reflect transactions executed by the Member and investment positions held in an account at the member, and cannot, as a result, include transactions executed on behalf of related financial service entities.
 This restriction applies to information regarding segregated fund transactions executed by an affiliated insurance agency of the Member.

 - The document must include a disclosure statement outlining the relationship between the Member and the financial services entity and advising that the Member is a separate entity from the financial services entity.